 When CIP is negotiated between an AP and a non-AP STA:

-The non-AP STA and the AP shall maintain a PN for protecting individually addressed Control frames.
+The non-AP STA and the AP shall maintain a single PN (48-bit counter) for each PTKSA for protecting individually addressed Control frames.
 The PN shall be implemented as a 48-bit strictly increasing integer.
-The 4 most significant bits of the PN shall be set to 1.
+The 4 most significant bits of the PN shall be set to all 1s.
+The 44 least significant bits of the PN shall be initialized to 0.

-The non-AP STA and the AP shall maintain a 48-bit replay counter to check replay of individually addressed Control frames between them that are defined to be protected.
+The non-AP STA and the AP shall maintain a 48-bit replay counter for each PTKSA to check replay of individually addressed Control frames between them that are defined to be protected.

-The AP shall maintain a PN for each CIGTK.
-The PN shall be implemented as a 48-bit strictly increasing integer, initialized to 1 when the corresponding CIGTK is initialized.
-A single PN space is maintained for all APs in a multiple BSSID set.
+The AP shall maintain a single PN (48-bit counter) for each CIGTK.
+The PN shall be implemented as a 48-bit strictly increasing integer, initialized to 0 when the corresponding CIGTK is initialized.
+A single PN space shall be maintained for all APs in a multiple BSSID set.

-The non-AP STA shall maintain a 48-bit replay counter for each CIGTK.
+The non-AP STA shall maintain a 48-bit replay counter for each CIGTK to check replay of group addressed Control frames from the AP that are defined to be protected.

-12.5.x.6 Transmission
+12.5.x.5 Transmission